thkukuk/utmpx/utmp-to-logind.md

 ## Determine boot time

 Since the boot time is not available from `logind`, we need to find another source for this.
-On Linux, this is really simple:
+There is not the one solution.

+### Use CLOCK_BOOTTIME

+The result is very exact, as long as this is not running in a VM, which got saved and restored later:

 ```
   struct timespec ts_now;